 Star Trek fans have been a buzz for a while now about the upcoming return of Captain Jean-Luc Picard to the screen in the new series Star Trek: Picard.
-While the anticipation still has a while to build—it is currently slated to air in early 2020—the show recently made a splash at the 2019 San Diego Comic-Con with a new trailer, and quite a few insights from the cast and creative team.
-Here is a sneak peek of what we have to look forward to when Picard finally lands on CBS All Access.
+Well, the wait is over.
+Star Trek: Picard premiers Thursday January 23, 2020 on CBS All Access.

 The first season of Picard is currently planned to consist of 10 episodes, airing exclusively through CBS All Access, meaning die-hard fans that didn’t buckle to the streaming service for Star Trek: Discovery will find themselves facing that choice again.
 (While the streaming service has sold international rights for Amazon Prime Video to distribute the show 24-hours after airing outside of the U.S. and Canada, sadly those of us in the CBS realm will have to give in if we want to be reunited with the main man himself.)